onoratod/cen-sas-intro/_build/html/_sources/README.md

 ### Modifying Content

-All of the content for our website is stored in the `content` folder.
-Markdown and Jupyter Notebooks are stored within folders (representing chapters or sections) within the `content` folder.
+All of the content for our website is stored at the top level of this directory.
+Markdown and Jupyter Notebooks are stored within folders (representing chapters or sections) except for `intro.md`.
 To modify an already existing page, simply edit the corresponding markdown or Jupyter Notebook.

 ### Adding Content